Biodegradable Vegan Leather? Yes, It Exists!

 One such invention is Treekind, ideated by natural materials company Biophilica.
 This leaf-based material is still in the development stages and research is still being done to ensure that the material is the best it can be.
 Treekind is made from urban plant waste, as well as agricultural and forestry waste.
 It uses only 1% of the water that leather production would use and is entirely vegan.
 No formaldehyde or pesticides are used in its production, making it even more planet-friendly.
 The material was developed by former art director Mira Nameth during her MA at the Royal College of Art, and takes about 8 months to biodegrade if submerged in a large body of water.

-Bucher went on to create the Bailey bag, its first and only Mirum design to date.
-But possibly not the last.
-“We are very proud to be one of the first brands worldwide to have launched a handbag made with Mirum.
+Bucher went on to create the Bailey bag, its first MIRUM® design.
+“We are very proud to be one of the first brands worldwide to have launched a handbag made with MIRUM®.
 It is the first huge milestone in our journey to become a completely circular brand, and I would love to see more brands following.”

 By Sascha Camilli